 Demand

 The load in the RTP cases is organized and evaluated by weather zones.
 The RTP summer peak reliability cases will use a weather zone non-coincidental peak forecast.
-The load in the reliability cases will be set per the methodology detailed in the gray-boxed language in Planning Guide Section 3.1.7.
+The load in the reliability cases will be set per the methodology detailed in the in Planning Guide Section 3.1.7.
+A boundary threshold of 5% will be used to compare the SSWG load forecast with the ERCOT 90th percentile load forecast.
 The minimum load cases will use the load from the minimum load SSWG base cases.

-The ERCOT 50/50 load forecast, plus self-serve load, will be used for the economic portion of the analysis.
+The ERCOT 50/50 load forecast for the 2009 weather year, plus self-serve load, will be used for the economic portion of the analysis.
 The 50/50 load forecast will be based on a weather zone 8760-hour forecast.
+The economic analysis may be supplemented by additional weather-year sensitivities.
+2007 and 2010 are two additional weather-years that may be included in the 2018 RTP economic analysis.

 ERCOT will use the “scalable load” information from the SSWG cases to identify non-conforming loads to be used in the RTP cases.
 When loads are scaled in a weather zone, all loads, except those identified as non-conforming within the weather zone, will be scaled by the same percentage and the P/Q ratio at each load will be kept constant.
 Non-conforming loads will be extracted from the weather zone load and will not vary on an hourly basis in the economic portion of the analysis.